con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 | r      | recto                                                                                                                                                                                                                     |
 | v      | verse                                                                                                                                                                                                                     |

-# Chanting the Names of Mañjuśrī
+# Chanting the Names of Mañjuśrī[^1]

+[^1]: *Chanting the Names of Mañjuśrī*, commonly known as simply the *Nāmasaṅgīti*, is one of the most highly revered tantras throughout all lineages and practice systems of Vajrayāna Buddhism.
+In it Buddha Śākyamuni teaches Vajrapāṇi and his retinue a list of names for the wisdom body of Mañjuśrī, the heart of all *tathāṅata*s.
+Expressed in attractive and at time playful verses, the names evoke an extremely vast array of topics and images, from the mundane to the transcendent, and from the quiescent to the ferocious.
+The *Nāmasaṅgīti* has had a central role in the daily chanting of Buddhist practitioners for centuries, and it is also commonly the first text to be recited on special occasions. **Description of text**

 > [D 1v] rgya gar skad du/ many+dzu shrI dz+nyA na sa twa s+ya pa ra mAR+tha nA ma saM gI ti/ bod skad du/ 'jam dpal ye shes sems dpa'i don dam pa'i mtshan yang dag par brjod pa/

 > [NG 49r] rgya gar skad du/ A rya many+dzu shrI nA ma sang gi te/ bod skad du/ 'phags pa 'jam dpal gyi mtshan yang dag par brjod pa/

 ## Scribe/translator's homage: